-Its often said that you should choose a hard board if performance is your most important consideration.... but while this is correct in most instances, it isn't absolutely correct.
+Its often said that you should choose a hard board (aka composite board or fibreglass board) if performance is your most important consideration.... but this isn't absolutely correct.
 Even when you put aside all the distinct storage and transport advantages, inflatable SUPs can perform better in some cases:

 White water & rapids.
 Why?
 Because they don't break on impact with rocks.